COBREXA/COBREXA.jl/docs/src/structure.md

    - possibly, multiple types and groups of raw data can be soaked into the constraint tree
-3. Analysis functionality of COBREXA is used to solve the system described by the constraitn tree, and extract useful information from the solutions.
+3. Analysis functionality of COBREXA is used to solve the system described by the constraint tree, and extract useful information from the solutions.

 COBREXA mainly provides functionality to make this workflow easy to use for many various purposes: